The End of Antibiotics?

 Are antibiotics overused?

 Tens of billions of antibiotic doses are consumed around the globe annually, a large portion of which, health experts believe, is wasted on patients with viruses or other illnesses that do not respond to antibiotics.
-In the United States, the Centers for Disease Control and Prevention estimates that one-third of all antibiotic prescriptions are unnecessary.
+In the United States, the Centers for Disease Control and Prevention (CDC) estimates that at least one-third of all antibiotic prescriptions are unnecessary.
 The problem is likely worse in the dozens of countries where antibiotics can be bought over the counter or on the internet.
-In 2015, the WHO found antimicrobials were available without a prescription [PDF] in more than half of the 133 countries that submitted data.
+In 2015, the WHO found that antimicrobials were available without a prescription [PDF] in more than half of the 133 countries that submitted data.

 Meanwhile, the demand for antibiotics shows little sign of abating.
 Global consumption jumped 65 percent [PDF] between 2000 and 2015, driven largely by low- and middle-income countries, particularly Brazil, China, and India.
 In some countries, antibiotics continue to be doled out for “everything from headaches and fatigue to childbirth and bona fide bacterial infections,” writes former CFR Senior Fellow Laurie Garrett.